Skip to main content

 The Support for Migrant Victims Scheme (SMV) may be able to provide safe accommodation for up to 12 weeks and other assistance to survivors of domestic or gender-related abuse who are destitute and have no recourse to public funds.

-The scheme will give priority to 'survivors who do not currently have an established route to settlement although in some exceptional circumstances bridging support will be available to those who are otherwise eligible for the DDVC [now Migrant Victims of Domestic Abuse concession], asylum support, local authority or other state assistance'.
+The scheme will give priority to 'survivors who do not currently have an established route to settlement although in some exceptional circumstances bridging support will be available to those who are otherwise eligible for the DDVC [now Migrant Victim of Domestic Abuse concession], asylum support, local authority or other state assistance'.

 Referrals to the scheme need to be made by a council, third sector agency, or statutory body.